Tiscali, Linkem to create Italy's fifth largest fixed line operator

 MILAN, Dec 30 (Reuters) - Telecoms operator Tiscali TIS.MI and Linkem Retail, a unit of private broadband group Linkem, have agreed to merge in a deal that would create Italy's fifth largest fixed line telecoms operator, the two companies said on Thursday.

-The deal is expected to be completed by the first half of next year.
+The deal, which is expected to be completed by the first half of next year, will have to be backed by Tiscali's minority shareholders at an extraordinary meeting to be held by March, the companies said.

 ((giulio.piovaccari@thomsonreuters.com))